-- 14.1 The power to make, vary or revoke an Early Morning Alcohol Restriction Order ('EMARO') is set out in section 172A to 172E of the Licensing Act 2003.
-This power was brought into force on the 31st October 2012 and the government has provided guidance as part of the section 182 'Guidance to Licensing Authorities'. - 14.2 An EMARO enable a licensing authority to prohibit the sale of alcohol for a specified time period between the hours of 12am and 6am in the whole or part of its area, if it is satisfied that this would be appropriate for the promotion of the licensing objectives. - 14.3 EMAROs are designed to address recurring problems such as high levels of alcohol related crime and disorder in specific areas at specific times; serious public nuisance and other instances of alcohol related anti-social behaviour which is not directly attributable to specific premises. - 14.4 It is the Council's intention to support businesses rather than hinder them whilst ensuring promotion of the licensing objectives.
-However, where this has deemed to fail then an EMARO may be considered as a possible solution.

-- 14.5 It is likely that any request for an EMARO, will come from Greater Manchester Police; however, the request may also be made by a number of different organisations, for example the request for an EMARO may originate from the Council its-self, a District Partnership, Public Health or Residents Associations. - 14.6 At the time of writing this policy, the Licensing Authority has not had a request to consider introducing an EMARO.
-Should this change during the life of this policy then a designated procedure would be applied to determine if an EMARO is appropriate.
+- 16.1 The power to make, vary or revoke an Early Morning Alcohol Restriction Order ('EMRO') is set out in section 172A to 172E of the Licensing Act 2003.
+This power was brought into force on the 31st October 2012 and the government has provided guidance as part of the section 182 'Guidance to Licensing Authorities'. - 16.2 An EMRO enable a licensing authority to prohibit the sale of alcohol for a specified time period between the hours of 12am and 6am in the whole or part of its area, if it is satisfied that this would be appropriate for the promotion of the licensing objectives. - 16.3 EMROs are designed to address recurring problems such as high levels of alcohol related crime and disorder in specific areas at specific times; serious public nuisance and other instances of alcohol related anti-social behaviour which is not directly attributable to specific premises. - 16.4 It is the Council's intention to support businesses rather than hinder them whilst ensuring promotion of the licensing objectives.
+However, where this has deemed to fail then an EMRO may be considered as a possible solution. - 16.5 It is likely that any request for an EMRO, will come from Greater Manchester Police; however, the request may also be made by a number of different organisations, for example the request for an EMRO may originate from the Council its-self, a District Partnership, Public Health or Residents Associations.

-15. Alcohol in Public Places
+17. Alcohol in Public Places

-- 15.1 The Authority has adopted powers to designate parts of its area as places where alcohol may not be consumed publicly.
+- 17.1 The Authority has adopted powers to designate parts of its area as places where alcohol may not be consumed publicly.
 The Authority will keep designated areas under review.
-Currently, the Authority has designated most of the Oldham Town Centre area and the Failsworth and Hollinwood areas as places where alcohol may not be consumed publicly. - 15.2 In considering licence applications and reviews, the Authority will have regard to the impact of licensed premises on the observance of the designated area controls.
+Currently, the Authority has designated most of the Oldham Town Centre area and the Failsworth and Hollinwood areas as places where alcohol may not be consumed publicly. - 17.2 In considering licence applications and reviews, the Authority will have regard to the impact of licensed premises on the observance of the designated area controls.
 This is likely to be particularly relevant to sales of alcohol in open containers for consumption off the premises and unauthorised removal of alcohol in open containers, which have been supplied for consumption on premises.

-16. Live Music and Entertainment
+18. Live Music and Entertainment